Main Street FAQs

 What assistance is available to establish and manage a local Main Street program?

 Assistance is available in the forms of technical services, networking, training, and information.
 The Center can provide direct fee-for-service technical assistance to cities and towns, both independently and in conjunction with state and citywide Main Street programs.
 Statewide and citywide coordinating programs also provide these types of assistance.

 What if my state does not have a statewide Main Street organization?

 Some states do not have coordinating Main Street programs.
-If you check the statewide listing (at National Network) and find no statewide program, you can still initiate your own independent Main Street organization.
-We can help you network with other independent programs and nearby statewide program networks.
+If you check the Coordinating Program listing and find no statewide program, you can still initiate your own independent Main Street organization.

-How can my community obtain direct, on-site help from the National Trust Main Street Center?
+How can my community obtain direct, on-site help from the National Main Street Center?

-In many cases, the National Trust Main Street Center works directly with a state or citywide Main Street program to provide technical assistance to a limited number of designated communities.
-However, the Center also works directly with individual cities and towns, depending on a community's needs and staff availability.
-The Center works on a fee-for-services basis.
+Visit our Consulting Services page to see how we can help your community directly.
+In many cases, the National Main Street Center works directly with a Main Street Coordinating Program to provide technical assistance to their designated communities.
 As always, we encourage communities to begin their own Main Street programs locally, whether or not they can afford the Center's services.
-Our extensive catalog of books and materials can be of great assistance to start-up and ongoing programs.

 Is joining the Main Street Network Membership Program the same as becoming a Main Street organization?

-We are not ready to apply to our statewide or citywide Main Street program for designation.
+We are not ready to apply to our Coordinating Main Street program for designation.
 Is there anything else we can do?